RoboSparrow/xapi-server-report/readme.md

 # xAPI server report (bash)

 Example shell script for sending Linux server info to an xAPI LRS.
-This is just an experiment with [Experience API](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-About.md#partone) and Bash.
+This is an experiment with [Experience API](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-About.md#partone) and Bash.

  * Copy `config.template` to `config` and edit values (see comments)
  * Add `report.sh` to (root) cron